yizhoulu599/yizhoulu599/README.md

 ### 2023 Hackathon for Health（Held by CTSI,NMDSI,MCW)
 - The survival analysis to identify Obstructive Sleep Apnea affecting the Likelihood of Cancer Mortality on CTSI EHR Datasets.
 - The team I was on analysis the Likelihood of Cancer Mortality with effect of Sleep Apnea, which was unanimous approved by the jury and professors, and won the 1st place.

-### R Shiny app
+- Conducted survival analysis to identify OSA affecting the Likelihood of Cancer Mortality on CTSI datasets, employing the Kaplan-Meier method using proc lifetest and the Cox proportional hazard model using proc phreg to examine time-to- event data. (e.g. death, hospitalization).

-- Build a R Shiny App to Perform Data Manipulation on NCDB Datasets
+### Southeast Wisconsin Data Science Collaborative Research Symposium (R Shiny App)
-- This tool enables users to interactively explore, process, and visualize data, significantly enhancing the accessibility and usability of NCDB information for research and clinical purposes.
+- Using Python and RStudio, I designed a Shiny app that allows individuals without a coding background to perform data cleaning and visualization.
+Additionally, the app incorporates the OpenAI API, enabling users to interact with the data through natural language processing.
+This integration not only simplifies complex data analysis tasks but also enhances accessibility, making it easier for users to gain insights from their data without the need for programming expertise.

 ## 🎯 Goals